MAshrafM/Hydroo/README.md

 - HTML
 - SCSS
 - JS (Babel 7)
 - Webpack 4
 A Responsive design for different outlets, js functions for scrolling, navigation and animation.
+My first use of bundlers instead of task runners.
+Contact me for the un-optimized assets or the PSD if you can not find it on the net.

 ## Future Works
 - Activate Links